badgettrg/Reno-County-KS-voter-turnout/README.md

-# Hutchinson, KS voter turnout
+# Hutchinson, KS voter turnout since data availability in 2002

 Datafiles and analytic code, derived from data of the [National Neighborhood Data Archive (NaNDA)](https://www.icpsr.umich.edu/sites/nanda/view/studies/38506) at the University of Michigan amnd R code are in the folders above.